Algoteers/Improvement-Proposals/SIP 011 - SOCIAL CONTRACT - ALGO Governance Charter.md

 ```
 Stream for year n = Standard Stream * Size * 1.2 * / ( n + 1)
 ```

-The rationale on why ALGO Stream are designed to work in this way is covered on the ALGO Streams page on the website.

 ### ALGO Stream Deployment Rules